 The test kitchen has been included as a venue exploring the diversity and seasonality of food and offering a holistic experience to the park-goer.
 Different events such as cultural happenings and city-wide festivals will influence the food offerings.

 The park and the restaurant will have an extensive range of visitors visiting the park at different times.
-To facilitate the needs of this diverse group, the restaurant has been designed to cater to quick and casual service at the ground floor while fine dine options are available at the top floor.
+To facilitate the needs of this diverse group, the restaurant has been designed to cater to quick and casual service on the ground floor while fine dining options are available on the top floor.

 The greenery included in the park’s landscaping enhances comfort, shade and beauty and reduces the need for water and maintenance.
 It succeeds in creating a ‘Golden California’ landscape.
 The restaurant and other programmes at the venue are designed to be self-sufficient.